Guide to James Finlay & Co Managers and Assistants Letterbooks

 These letterbooks contain a wealth of information about the men recruited in Britain to manage the Finlay tea estate business overseas.
 They contain summaries of the correspondence back and forth from the local superintendents to head office in Glasgow about the recruitment and performance of individual staff members.
 They contain very personal comments, both positive and negative which can shed light on the personalities of the men who managed the estates as well as the practical details of their everyday lives far from home.

-An index of names of staff (A to Z, 37 pages, 2mb, pdf) - see also (A to L only, 21 pages, 1.1mb pdf) and (M to Z only, 16 pages, 0.9mb pdf) - in this series is available for the first 15 volumes of the series covering the period 1903 to 1937.
-They predominantly cover staff engaged for work in estates in India and Ceylon (Sri Lanka).
+An index of names included in in the first 15 volumes of the series covering the period 1903 to 1937 is available as the Finlays Staff Index (A to Z, 37 pages, 2mb, pdf).
+These volumes predominantly cover staff engaged for work in estates in India and Ceylon (Sri Lanka).
 If you find someone of interest to your research, you are welcome to visit to look at the volumes or to order copies.